Current REALM Projects

 Center for Development Studies, World Bank, Georgetown University, Qatar

-This is an augmentation of a 2008 household survey conducted in Kerala, following up with 14,000 households in 14 districts.
+The CDS is conducting two augmentation studies on representative samples of households in Kerala: the 2016 survey builds on a 2011 household survey that includes 14,000 households in 14 districts, while the 2018 survey builds on households surveys in 1998, 2003, 2008, and 2013 for 22,000 households.
 The PIs broadly examine migration decisions by household members, and the consequence thereof.
 Earlier research using this dataset sought to understand better the determinants of migration and the impact of migration on household incomes, studying remittance behavior, comparing migrants’ and families’ remittance expectations, knowledge of migrant’s salary, and management of household finances.
 In this round of the Kerala Migration Survey (KMS), the PIs have added a component on the impact of migration on women left-behind, allowing them to study whether husband’s migration has implications for women’s autonomy in everyday life and in household decision-making.
 They have also added a question on the migrant’s social networks, exploring how the information and migration decision making relates to the migrant’s social network of friends and acquaintances in the sending and receiving country.
 This augmentation project crucially allows us to analyze the effects of migration by tracing changes in household behavior before and after the migration event.

 Norms Transmission through Migration: Evidence from the Philippines